messi1/CortexM0_bare_metal_cmake/README.md

 # BareMetalCMake
-Simple bare metal cmake project for gcc and clang
+Simple bare metal project with cmake and C++1x for gcc and clang